Small Claims Information

 Court starts promptly at the time written on the Summons.
 BE ON TIME.
 If you are late you may automatically lose.

 The trial affords both parties the opportunity to offer evidence and to present and cross-examine witnesses.
-Bear in mind that you will have to convince the Small Claims Referee not only that you are in the right, but also that you are entitled to a specific sum of money from the defendant.
-Collect all documents related to your case; receipts, canceled checks, estimates, bills, contracts, photos, etc.
+Bear in mind that you will have to convince the judge not only that you are in the right, but also that you are entitled to a specific sum of money from the defendant.
+Bring with you all documents related to your case; receipts, canceled checks, estimates, bills, contracts, photos, etc. that you want the court to consider.

-At the time scheduled for the hearing, the Referee will call all the cases set for that day.
+At the time scheduled for the hearing, the Judge will call all the cases set for that day.
 If the plaintiff does not appear, the case will be dismissed.
-If the defendant does not appear, the Referee may recommend that a default judgment be entered in the plaintiff's favor.
+If the defendant does not appear, the Judge may order that a default judgment be entered in the plaintiff's favor.
 A copy of the default judgment entry will be sent to the plaintiff by the court.
-If the defendant appears and admits that the money is owed plaintiff, but desires time to pay, the referee may set up a payment schedule.
-If such payment schedule is established, judgment for plaintiff against defendant shall be stayed as long as defendant makes the required payments.
+If the defendant appears and admits that the money is owed plaintiff, but desires time to pay, the Judge may direct the parties to set up a payment schedule.
+If such payment schedule is established, further collections efforts of the judgment for plaintiff against defendant shall be stayed as long as defendant makes the required payments.